Daniel Chonghan Hong

 He was interested in the dynamics of granular matter and researched on the granular flow, diffusion models, viscosity behavior and percolation, among other subjects.
-The void diffusion model, developed by Dr. Hong and a Lehigh colleague, is widely recognized as an effective theoretical model for treating a broad range of dynamical phenomena in granular media.
+The void diffusion model, developed by Hong and a Lehigh colleague, is widely recognized as an effective theoretical model for treating a broad range of dynamical phenomena in granular media.

 His formal treatment of the physics of the popcorn-making process was extremely popular and enjoyed attention from both the physics community and the lay public.
 He actively engaged broader audiences by writing popular magazine articles on varied topics ranging from science to philosophy to religion.
 He had collaborations going with numerous theorists all over the world.

-From 1995 till 2000 he was editor of the AKPA Newsletter and belonged to the editors board of the KASTN, the Korean American Science and Technology News.
+From 1995 to 2000, he was editor of the AKPA Newsletter and belonged to the editors board of the KASTN, the Korean American Science and Technology News.

-He died at the age of 46 on July 6, 2002.
-He was survived by his wife, Susy, and four children: Susan, Annie, Danny, and Juliana.
+He died on July 6, 2002, aged 46.